thomasgladwin/webapps/README.md

   SemNull: Generates a null-hypothesis distribution and p-values for similarity scores, over random words with a given role in a template sentence.

+  SemCluster: Finds clusters of words with simlar meanings (a kind of automated affinity mapping).

   textCoder: Very simple text analyzer.
 It tries to extract topics and attributes assigned to the topics, with counts of how many times a topic-attribute association occurred, at most once per paragraph.

 To re-use - make sure to uncomment the lines for NLTK downloads when first running.